dimitrisniras/record-conversation-multitrack/README.md

 You'll have to create at least 3 legs on the conversation (preferrably 2 IP and 1 PSTN leg).
 You'll have to do 2 outbound calls using the react client above and 1 inbound call on the LVN attached to the application.

-The legs will be transferred to the same conversation, a voice will be heared and the recording will start.
+The legs will be transferred to the same conversation, a voice will be heard and the recording will start.

 The recording is using the multitrack functionality with 2 channels (1 channel will record the first leg and the other one the rest of them).